aligneddev/unitTestingGettingStarted/README.md

 ## Branches

 * master - has the latest running code
-* emptyStart - after running the commands above with a few tweaks
 * apiHttpCall - creating the API tests, merged to master with PR1
 * inMemoryDatabase - EF using inMemoryDatabase for tests
 * presentationStart - emptied out Weather classes and tests with snippet references